 A. The College is inclusive and there are quiet areas where students can do their work if they prefer.

-A. The Learning Support Manager or Coordinator will invite you to come into College to have a look around and will be able to discuss your support needs.
+A. The Director of Learning Support Learning Support Coordinator will invite you to come into College to have a look around and will be able to discuss your support needs.
 Once you have applied to come to College, you will be able to attend Taster Sessions during the year in order to help you decide which subjects you prefer.
 This also helps the transition to College as you're able to become used to a new environment.

 A. We have a dedicated Learning Support team that provides support tailored to individual needs.
 This can be one-to-one support in the classroom, discrete support in the classroom or support in the Learning Assistance Base inbetween classes.